John Milius: Influence

 Never compromise excellence.
 To write for someone else is the biggest mistake that any writer makes.
 You should be your biggest competitor, your biggest critic, your biggest fan, because you don't know what anybody else thinks.
 How arrogant it is to assume that you know the market, that you know what's popular today—only Steven Spielberg knows what's popular today.
 Only Steven Spielberg will ever know what's popular.
 So leave it to him.
 He's the only one in the history of man who has ever figured that out.
 Write what you want to see.
 Because if you don't, you're not going to have any true passion in it, and it's not going to be done with any true artistry.

-Triple H, Retired WWE wrestler and current Head of Creative for WWE cites Milius as an inspiration in how to tell a compelling story within a wrestling match without having to rely on over-the-top action, as he stated that Milius didn’t rely on action in his work to tell a compelling story to the audience.
+Triple H, retired WWE wrestler and current Head of Creative for WWE, cites Milius as an inspiration in how to tell a compelling story within a wrestling match without having to rely on over-the-top action, as he stated that Milius did not rely on action in his work to tell a compelling story to the audience.

 A character in the 2023 film Rebel Moon is named after Milius as an homage from the film's co-writers Kurt Johnstad and Zack Snyder.